 Suede boots and shoes come back season after season.
 However, with the UK weather, there's always a very real chance an unexpected downpour will come, which means understanding how to take care of your suede shoes is a priority.

 The only issue?
 Cleaning suede can be quite the ordeal.
 If you do it wrong, you could ruin your beloved boots and shoes.
 But if you do it correctly, you ensure that your suede beauties reach their maximum lifespan and remain in pristine condition wear after wear.
 And if you can remember ahead of time: All new pairs of suede shoes and boots should be sprayed with a suede protector to extend their pristine condition in the first place.
 Also (we know this is hard), try to not wear your light-coloured suede footwear out in the rain… please.

-Keep scrolling for our super-useful (and cost-effective) tips on how to clean suede boots and shoes.
+Keep scrolling for our super-useful (and cost-effective) tips on how to clean suede boots, sandals and mules.

 After removing excess dirt with your handy new suede-cleaning brush, gently rub the shoes with a clean towel.
 No water, nothing—only a clean, soft towel to wipe them down and remove the layers of dust and grime.